 The conversion from granules, flakes or powders (aka resins) into various shapes typically involves sourcing them into an extruder (thermoplastics) or a mold (thermosets), where they are melted and formed into a continuous profile or a shape.
 These resins can also have other varying properties, including density and flow characteristics.

 If the resin arrives at the processing facility in bulk bags, the frames used to discharge the bags should be equipped with additional accessories designed to facilitate the transfer of the material from the bulk bag to either a conveyor or directly into an inlet on the extruder or mold.
 These devices can elongate and stretch the bags, which promotes a better flow and removes any pockets of resin cornered in the bags.
-Some of these bag activating devices offer a dust tight seal between the bulk bag spout and the receiving vessel.If the resin is being discharged from a bulk bag into conveying equipment before reaching an extruder or a mold, it will first
+Some of these bag activating devices offer a dust tight seal between the bulk bag spout and the receiving vessel.If the resin is being discharged from a bulk bag into conveying equipment before reaching an extruder or a mold, it

 Feed hoppers should be designed with proper geometry and, unless the resin is free flowing, they should incorporate devices such as vibrators to promote flow.

 If the resin is packaged in smaller bags, a bag dumping station with a dust hood and filtration devices may be sufficient to support the manual unloading of the material in hoppers.
 A hopper screen above the receiving vessel will help to prevent the introduction of foreign objects and protect the operators from potentially dangerous conveying equipment.
 Some plastics processing includes the blending of various powders with the resin prior to extrusion or molding.
 These powders may add an entirely different dimension of characteristics, including dusting or hygroscopic agglomeration that will need attention.